SAFCSP-Team/git-github/content/remote-repositories.md

 <img width="2763" height="1484" alt="Artboard 14" src="https://github.com/user-attachments/assets/a923b6af-7321-4b23-b830-7efa6f131f67" />

 ## Clone a Repository
+Imagine the opposite case of having a local repository hosted on Github, which is the case where you have a remote repository hosted on GitHub, but you don't have it locally on your device.
+Copying a remote repository locally can be achieved by using the `git clone` command.
 Cloning a repository involves copying all the repository’s data to your local machine, including the entire history and all branches.

 ```
 git clone <url>
 ```